OWASP/www-project-ai-security-and-privacy-guide/content/ai_exchange/content/docs/3_development_time_threats.md

   - [OpenCRE on Detect and respond](https://www.opencre.org/cre/887-750)

 #### #DEVSECURITY
-(management).
-Development security: the security management system needs to take into account the AI particularity: the AI development infrastructure holds sensitive information - regarding people, process and technology perspective.
-E.g. screening of development personnel, protection of source code/configuration, virus scanning on engineering machines.
+Description: Development security: sufficient security of the AI development infrastructure, also taking into account the sensitive information that is typical to AI: training data, test data, model parameters and technical documentation.
+This can be achieved by adding these assets to the existing security management system.
+Security involves for example screening of development personnel, protection of source code/configuration, virus scanning on engineering machines.
+> Category: management
+> Permalink owaspai.org/goto/devsecurity/

+Apart from the AI-specific assets there is also the AI-specific supply chain of data and models, plus the fact that obtained software components are running in the development environment instead of in test, acceptance or production.
+This creates new risks of these components being a threat to development security.
+See [SUPPLYCHAINMANAGE](/goto/supplychainmanage/).

 Links to standards: